DevWhkang/beer-market/README.md

 #### Optional
 * Create a Shopping basket to add and remove beers from
       - Shopping basket should be accessible from both ``/home`` and ``/beerlist``

-#### Styling

-* Use Styled Components to style your project
-* Ant Design should be used for basic components (https://ant.design/components/overview/)

 ### Grading Standards
 * Completion of the required functionalities(50%)